ethitter/WP-Revisions-Control/readme.txt

 == Changelog ==

 = 1.4 =
-* Introduce native Gutenberg sidebar component for supported post types.
+* Introduce block-editor (Gutenberg) sidebar component for supported post types.

 = 1.3 =
 * Add bulk actions to purge excess or all revisions.